Skip to content

 FAQs

-What does Circular No. 14/2025-Customs actually enforce?
+What does Circular No. 14/2025-Customs (proof of origin) change?

 Isn't my CHA already checking all this?

-What does documentation error actually cost?
+What does documentation getting caught at customs actually cost?

-How does KMI document verification work?
+How does KMI's document verification service work?

 Related Reading